 NOAH currently reuses fly ash from the incineration of residual waste in order to stabilise residuary acid.
 The goal is to be able to recover salts for industrial applications.
-A full-scale processing plant featuring both energy recovery and salt recovery is scheduled for completion at Herøya by 2024.
+A full-scale processing plant featuring both energy recovery and salt recovery is scheduled for completion at Herøya.

 Raw materials for other industries

 Salt recovery can generate up to 80,000 tonnes of raw materials for industry on an annual basis.
 NOAH has initiated positive dialogue with industry operators based at Herøya who currently use salts as industrial raw materials.

 INOVYN is an example of a company that uses large volumes of sodium chloride in their PVC production business.